Monday, 15 June 2026

 Cartoon of exposed Indians who sold fake medicine in a deal with corrupt Malawian officials | Credits: Rufaro Afrika

 Goo-goo — they did not score.
-We both lose, and the powerful win: that is the message portrayed today.
+We both lost, and the powerful won: that is the message portrayed today.
 Someone confidently said they were warned and did not comply.
 Let me ask you a question: how many times have you been warned about flouting other guidelines?
 We see minibuses exceeding capacity, then using ‘general receipts’ to avoid further sanctions while committing the same offences.
 Even politicians spend years answering cases of corruption and other misconduct against the nation.
 Some continue to enjoy life outside bars, with court orders as shields against jail for years.
 The part of the governing body that ought to be conversant with the economy and relevant laws never thought it wise to engage differently, hence they instead chose to use brutal means in their quest to enforce the rules.

 A Rastaman arrested for cannabis, a politician roaming freely after stealing public funds — calling friends to root it | Credits: Rufaro Afrika